akashdktyagi/AutoFratCommonLib/MiscJavaConcepts/src/test/java/basics/arrays/README.md

 ## Limitations of Arrays:
 1. Size is fixed i.e., once an array is created with some size it cannot be expanded or compressed i.e., arrays size in not flexible. <br>
 2. Some times we may waste the memory or sometimes we may need additional memory. <br>

-3. In arrays we can store only homogeneous data or elements.
+3. In arrays we can store only homogeneous data or elements. <br>
 4. There are very less built-in functionality in array.

 ## Note: